zydeco/minivmac4ios/README.md

-You can import the ROM (`vMac.ROM`) and disk images (with `.dsk` or `.img` extension) into Mini vMac from other apps (iCloud Storage, Dropbox, etc), using AirDrop, or via iTunes File Sharing.
+You can import the ROM (`vMac.ROM`) and disk images (with `.dsk` or `.img` extension) into Mini vMac from other apps (iCloud Storage, Dropbox, etc), using AirDrop, iTunes File Sharing or the iOS Files app.

 * To insert disk images, swipe left with two fingers and the list of disks will appear.
 Icons are automatically generated based on the contents of the disk.